jbranchaud/commitart/README.md

 [Rugged](https://github.com/libgit2/rugged) library which is a ruby binding to [libgit2](https://github.com/libgit2/libgit2).

-Check out the picture below or [see it live](https://github.com/commitart).
+Check out the picture below or [see it live](https://github.com/commitart) (note: more than a year has passed since I created this, so the contribution graph for this account now looks empty).

 ![GITHUB CommitArt](http://i.imgur.com/e6DlzfA.png)